-In recompense for their time and as a thank you, participants will be offered a £10 voucher and a modest study aide memoire (e.g. fridge magnet) at baseline; and a £10 voucher at 90 days and after their last questionnaire (180 or360 days).
+In recompense for their time and as a thank you, participants will be offered a £10 voucher and a modest study aide memoire (e.g. fridge magnet) at baseline; and a £10 voucher at 90 days and after their last questionnaire (180 or 360 days).
+Participants recruited on or after 1st February 2025 will be offered a £10 voucher and a modest study aide memoire (e.g. fridge magnet) at baseline and a £10 voucher at 90 days.